 One PO informant had doubts as to what the 'green economy' could bring to pastoralism: "The CRGE, to me, it's more of a political, rather than, you know, an on-the-ground policy, with not much to offer pastoralists.
-It is like Ethiopia attaching with the global movement...what is important, if you are working on the green economy, is not to harm livelihoods.
-"168 The value of rangelands, he continued, is not recognised for its carbon-sequestration potential, "...in the way forests are."
+It is like Ethiopia attaching with the global movement...what is important, if you are working on the green economy, is not to harm livelihoods."
+The value of rangelands, he continued, is not recognised for its carbon-sequestration potential, "...in the way forests are."
 Pastoralists need to be "made aware of climate change", but "they may not understand the climate science we are talking about."
-Instead, there is a need to "link it to their traditional climate forecasting...
-"169 This is indicative of the kinds of 'pure pastoralism' discourse that rejects top-down technocratic solutions and places value instead on indigenous knowledge and customary institutions.
+Instead, there is a need to "link it to their traditional climate forecasting..."
+This is indicative of the kinds of 'pure pastoralism' discourse that rejects top-down technocratic solutions and places value instead on indigenous knowledge and customary institutions.

-Both interviewees stressed that the primary role of their respective organisations is to serve the interests and promote the welfare of the communities and constituencies they represent.170 This is, in effect, where they draw their legitimacy as political actors.
-They also draw strength from their connections and networks at local, national, and even international level.171 Although the data would suggest otherwise (see Table 6.1 - where the majority of references for this actor clearly match a discourse that is less prominent in most written policy), several informants from other categories were of the view that POs have worked hard to cultivate close relationships with key ministries and individuals in government and with other actors (donors, researchers, INGOs), thus allowing them some agency, albeit a limited one, within policymaking.172 According to one informant, the PFE chooses to "work within the government processes, rather from outside, as that's where these decisions are made."173 Nonetheless - as the CA and DA in Chapter 5 reveal - the kinds of 'pure pastoralism' narratives associated with POs, as identified above, are rarely reflected in the predominant discourses found within government policies and strategies.
+Both interviewees stressed that the primary role of their respective organisations is to serve the interests and promote the welfare of the communities and constituencies they represent.
+The is, in effect, where they draw their legitimacy as political actors.
+They also draw strength from their connections and networks at local, national, and even international level.
+The Although the data would suggest otherwise (see Table 6.1 - where the majority of references for this actor clearly match a discourse that is less prominent in most written policy), several informants from other categories were of the view that POs have worked hard to cultivate close relationships with key ministries and individuals in government and with other actors (donors, researchers, INGOs), thus allowing them some agency, albeit a limited one, within policymaking.
+According to one informant, the PFE chooses to "work within the government processes, rather from outside, as that's where these decisions are made.
+The government processes, rather from outside, as that's where these decisions are made.
+The government processes are the CA and DA in Chapter 5 reveal-the kinds of 'pure pastoralism' narratives associated with POs, as identified above, are rarely reflected in the predominant discourses found within government policies and strategies.
 This suggests that POs are at the margins in terms of shaping mainstream policy narratives in Ethiopia.